-Autumn 1918: Returns to Zurich and learns that a new ballet mistress, Fräulein Ruvina, has been hired.
+Autumn 1918: Returns to Zurich and learns that a new ballet mistress, Ingeborg Ruvina, has been hired.
 Ruvina is trained in the Dalcroze Method, which Karoline prefers to traditional ballet, but it soon becomes clear that they do not get along.

 1919: Moves to Pension Griese at Dufourstrasse 177.
 She has previously been living with a Swiss sculptor named Mario Petrucci, and apparently moves to avoid scandal.
 At some point during 1919, Karoline becomes pregnant and has an abortion in Geneva.

 23 March 1920: With Greta Edelmann and Nina Zutter, files a complaint against Ruvina, accusing her of chronic lateness to rehearsals, discourtesy, and favoritism.

 Summer 1921: Learns that Richard Révy is planning to move to Berlin.
 She adopts the stage name Lotte Lenya around this time at Révy’s suggestion.
 “Lotte” comes from one of her given names, Charlotte.
 The origin of “Lenja” is not so clear, but it is probably invented by Révy, based on the character Jelena in Chekhov’s play Uncle Vanya.
 Her nickname for Révy is “Vanya.”

 3 October 1921: Leaves Zurich with Greta Edelmann for Berlin; moves into a boarding house in the Lützowstrasse.